EARLY MIGRATION HISTORY

 The robust and agriculturally rich landscapes were very appealing to those Punjabi soldiers because it reminded them of the terrain in their homeland of Punjab.
 And thus, the first period of significant migration of Indians from the Punjab area commenced between 1904-1908.
-Within these four years, approximately 5,000 Punjabi men (women were a rarity) arrived in Canada to begin their new lives.
-At this earlier point in the history of South Asian migration, the Canadian government did not pay much attention as it was too busy restricting Chinese migration to Canada with regulations such as the $500.00 head tax, etc. However, although the initial two years of rapid South Asian migration into Canada tended to remain unnoticed by the larger Caucasian community, such sentiments did not remain.
+Within these four years, approximately 5,000 Punjabi men (there were few women travelling to Canada at this time) arrived in Canada to begin their new lives.
+At this earlier point in the history of South Asian migration, the Canadian government did not pay much attention to the South Asian community as it was occupied with restricting Chinese migration to Canada with regulations such as the $500.00 head tax, etc. However, although the initial two years of rapid South Asian migration into Canada tended to remain unnoticed by the larger Caucasian community, such sentiments did not remain.

 Almost all the men who arrived in British Columbia worked in such labour industries including: forestry, fishing and railway.
 And because the Canadian government was preoccupied with restricting Chinese and Japanese immigration at the time, these South Asians were quite easily able to find such work.
 On average, these men earned from $1 to $1.25 a day, which was less than the pay received by Caucasian workers.
 Some workers however, did pay their South Asian workers up to $1.50 to $2.00 a day.
 Because wages were so low for them, most South Asian men lived together and there were often between twenty to fifty men living under the same roof.
 These homes were commonly referred to as bunkhouses.